-The HOOD has been enrolling children and adults with diminished capacity according to its original protocol.
-The OHTN has yet to develop policies regarding enrolment of individuals from these populations.
+The HOOD enrolled children and adults with diminished capacity according to its original protocol.
+The OHTN diddevelop policies regarding enrolment of individuals from these populations.
 Until such time, no more children or adults of diminished capacity will be enrolled in the OCS.
 Participants previously enrolled will continue to be followed.